akthammomani/Python-Data-Science-Projects/London_boroughs_Housing_Prices/README.md

 # ✰ Project: London boroughs Housing Prices:
   ## Here’s the mystery we’re going to solve: Which boroughs of London have seen the greatest increase in housing prices, on average, over the last two decades?

+  ### A borough is just a fancy word for district.
+You may be familiar with the five boroughs of New York… well, there are 32 boroughs within Greater London [(here's some info       for the curious)](https://en.wikipedia.org/wiki/London_boroughs).
+Some of them are more desirable areas to live in, and the data will reflect that with a greater rise in       housing prices.

 ![Borough-names-3](https://user-images.githubusercontent.com/67468718/103183599-4ec0f800-4868-11eb-8bbf-dce90bb71ec5.jpg)